Jahenr/CheatSheets/Python_CheatSheet.md

 	#Return a sliced object representing a set of indices.
 		slice()

+	#Sorts a list in the same list sequence.
+		sort()

-	#Return a new sorted list from the items in iterable.
+	#Return a new sorted list sequence from the items in iterable.
 		sorted()

 	#Transform a method into a static method.